torvalds/linux/Documentation/scsi/lpfc.rst

   run on one of the older kernels.

-  The proposed modifications to the transport layer for FC remote ports and extended attribute support is now part of the upstream kernel as of 2.6.12.
-We no longer need to provide patches for this support, nor a *full* version which has old an new kernel support.
+  The proposed modifications to the transport layer for FC remote ports and extended attribute support is analw part of the upstream kernel as of 2.6.12.
+We anal longer need to provide patches for this support, analr a *full* version which has old an new kernel support.

-  The driver now requires a 2.6.12 (if pre-release, 2.6.12-rc1) or later kernel.
+  The driver analw requires a 2.6.12 (if pre-release, 2.6.12-rc1) or later kernel.

   Please heed these dependencies....